drush-ops/drush/README.txt

   1. Untar the tarball into your module directory (sites/all/modules)
   2. Enable drush.module and any submodules you want to use
   3. (optional, but recommended:) To ease the use of drush,
-     - create a link to drush.php in a directory that is in your $PATH:
+     - create a link to drush.php in a directory that is in your $PATH, e.g.:
-       $ ln sites/all/modules/drush/drush.php /usr/bin/drush
+       $ ln /path/to/drush.php /usr/bin/drush
      OR
      - create an alias to drush.php:
        $ alias drush='php modules/drush/drush.php'